Nullreff/redpile-old/docs/index.md

 Redpile is a high performance implementation of redstone for Minecraft.
 It can be run from the command line or as a sub-process of a larger program.
 When started, it creates a simulation of a Minecraft world focused solely on redstone.
-Commands are sent on the standard input and block updates are received on the standard output.
+Commands are sent on the standard input and updates are received on the standard output.
-It's intended to be very simple: You can set blocks, get blocks and run redstone ticks.

 Installation
 ------------